Celebrating 25 Years of Impact as a Consulting Firm

 KHA Solidarity Circles

-Post-Election Social Solidarity Circles: Building Courageous Community As the 2024 election season comes to a close, many of us in the social impact sector are left with a swirl of emotions—anxiety, fatigue, and a deep sense of uncertainty about the road ahead.
-In...
+Post-Election Social Solidarity Circles: Building Courageous Community As the 2024 election season concluded, many in the social impact sector found themselves navigating a complex mix of emotions—anxiety, fatigue, and uncertainty about the future.
+During such times,...

 read more